 - Organization – they know how to keep themselves under control from a business perspective and they manage their day with great attention to detail.
 They allocate their time based on desired outcomes; in other words, they try not to waste their time.

 - Personal focus – some tasks in our industry are difficult, time-consuming or complex, and on that basis, a good level of personal focus is required to help maintain momentum.
 Get the difficult things done at the beginning of the day and before the office opens and the telephone starts ringing.

 - Database practices – every agent or broker should have a database that is complex and accurate.
 That database is the basis of finding and attracting new business.
 Over time people’s records and circumstances will change in relation to a property so records will need to be updated by regular ongoing contact.
-Constant contact by the broker to the right people in their database will help maintain the better records for future property opportunity.
+Constant contact by the broker into the right people in their database will help maintain the better records for future property opportunity.
 Priorities change in commercial real estate as do the requirements of clients when it comes to property ownership and investment.

 - Mental and physical fitness – some of the deals that we work on are quite detailed and may take many months to shape to finality.
 On that basis, clear thinking will be helped by personal fitness.
 A clear mind sees things that others miss.
 A questioning mind helps a person find opportunities in the realities of the property market.

 - Good communication skills – most property transactions today are quite complex.
 When you think about communication, there are many things to cover off on and to be excellent at.
 Listing presentations, inspections, marketing, negotiations, and prospecting are all factors of communication.
 You can practice each of those special elements of communication.

 - Goals and targets – like it or not there are plenty of difficult things to do every day.
 They are all distracting and can take you away from the things that matter.
 A clear set of goals and targets that are points of focus and are tracked will help any agent or broker stay on the right path.